Follow Italianism

 – Candidates must prove real ties to Italy.

-Article 3-bis, considered the most controversial, defines that people born abroad with another citizenship will be seen as never having acquired the Italian citizenship, with exceptions.
+Article 3-bis, considered the most controversial, states that people born abroad with another citizenship will be considered as never having acquired Italian citizenship, except in exceptional cases.

 According to legal experts, the measure violates the principle of non-retroactivity of laws.